Walking in the natural environment is one of the simplest and quickest ways to give your mind and body a boost.

 Nature Awareness Walks have been found to be a powerful de-stressor giving over-stimulated minds a chance to rest.
 Evidence shows mental health improvements by walking and meeting others and focusing on present, surroundings on the immediate natural life, reduces stress and anxiety.

 Those whose mood is affected by the seasons and shorter days will learn to welcome winter and value daylight hours.
-Walks will enhance physical ability as each week they progress a little further than the previous.
+Walks enhance physical ability as each week they progress a little further than the previous.

 News about our walking activities: